 This is so easy to do but the results are truly stunning.
 It looks like you spent hours creating these eggs by painting them but it really only takes a few minutes and some extra nail polish.
 You don’t have to tell your friends that, though!

 I tried a variety of different polishes with these eggs from Clinique to SinfulColors.
-I got the same results whether I chose expensive polish or inexpensive polish so save a few dollars and pick up some less expensive polish to try this with.
+I got the same results whether I chose expensive polish or inexpensive polish so save a few dollars and pick up some less expensive polish from Walmart to try this with.
 Or, you can simply use a few colors that you bought but didn’t end up liking as much as you thought you would.
 I have several colors I thought I would wear all the time and just don’t touch anymore.